Modapto/sustainability-analytics/README.md

 # SustainabilityAnalyticsFMUs

-FMU simulation models for sustainability analytics of 6-axis robotic modules (Kuka and ABB) with roller hemming or welding tools mounted
+FMU simulation models for sustainability analytics of 6-axis robotic modules (Kuka and ABB) with roller hemming or welding tools mounted.
+Please note that the time input variable for FMI co-simulation is mandatory for all FMUs.

 ## Carbon emission FMU (modapto-cfp-*.fmu)

-The FMU implements a model for calculation of carbon emission based on energy consumption (of 6-axis robotic modules (Kuka and ABB) with roller hemming or welding tools mounted)
+The FMU implements a general model for calculation of carbon emission based on energy mix factor and energy consumption (of 6-axis robotic modules (Kuka and ABB) with roller hemming or welding tools mounted)

 ## Fake Energy Consumption FMU (modapto-fecm*.fmu)

-This is an intermediate step for the development of the Energy cosumption FMU, which implements a first model for calculation of energy consumption (of 6-axis robotic modules (Kuka and ABB) with roller hemming or welding tools mounted)
+This is an intermediate step for the development of the Energy cosumption FMU, which implements a first model for calculation of energy consumption (of 6-axis robotic modules (Kuka and ABB) with roller hemming or welding tools mounted).

 ## Energy Consumption FMU (modapto-ecm*.fmu)